corinis/webdav-servlet/README.md

 Unlike large systems (like slide), this servlet only supports the most basic data access options. versioning or user management are not supported

+However it does support address book detection and extension for vCard (CardDav) and might even work for iCal (CalDav).

 # REQUIREMENTS

 - JDK 1.6 or above